San Antonio, Quezon: History

 Buliran, a barangay of the present-day municipality of San Antonio, is a progressive one at its western part.
-Its history is still unknown to many people, which were told by two aged persons by the name of Mrs. Hermogina Quizon and Mr. Venancio Ilagan.
+Its history is still unknown to many people, which were told by two aged persons by the name of Hermogina Quizon and Venancio Ilagan.
 According to them this barrio was named Bulihan.
 When they inhabited the place, they found the place a big area and crowded with tall cogon, talahib and amorsiko grasses, wild vines and giant-like trees along the river.
 The first people to inhabit the place were from the western part of the place or Batangueño who witnessed the wild animals loitering around.
 They were also the inhabitants who cultivated the land in spite of the fear they feel when this barrio was inhabited by the outlaws headed by Kolas Igat.

-This place which was the hideout of the out - laws was named to belong to "Impierno," which literally translates to hell, based on the killings of the prisoners of Kolas lgat.
+This place which was the hideout of the outlaws was named "Impierno," which literally translates to hell, based on the killings of the prisoners of Kolas lgat.
 Kolas Igat and his men frequented the municipalities of San Pablo, Tiaong, Candelaria, San Juan, Padre Garcia and those who did not obey his orders were made prisoners and sentenced to death at "Impierno".
 Because of the many lives seized by the outlaw leader, the place was called "Buliran".

 Then under the administration of Kapitan Pedro Veneracion during the Spanish Regime, he distributed the land to the people.
 To allure the Batangueños, a road leading to Padre Garcia and Tiaong was opened.
 Every person who received a piece of land was asked to pay a tax of one peso or to donate free labor for one week in the construction of the road.
 As expected, the population grew fast and the people established residence along the road.
 Simeon de Torres, a barrio ruler, was among the inhabitants who have done a lot towards the attainment of peace and prosperity of the place.